Dealmakers drown in deals in second-quarter M&A frenzy

 Dealmakers said a possible hike in interest rates in the second half of the year could make financing conditions less favourable for investment funds but the pressure to deploy capital would remain intact for the next few quarters.

-"Dry powder held by sophisticated private equity firms is at record highs which provides for meaningful buyer interest in target companies," said Steven Geller, co-head of global M&A at Credit Suisse (CSGN.S).
+“Dry powder held by sophisticated private equity firms is at record highs which provides for meaningful buyer interest in target companies,” said Steven Geller, co-head of global M&A at Credit Suisse.

 Yet, the current level of activity might not be sustainable for long.

-"Can you really grow off of such a high number of deals?
-It's more than likely that we are going to stabilise down a little bit because companies have to digest what they've done so far," said Marc-Anthony Hourihan, global co-head of M&A at UBS (UBSG.S).
+“Can you really grow off of such a high number of deals?
+It’s more than likely that we are going to stabilise down a little bit because companies have to digest what they’ve done so far,” said Marc-Anthony Hourihan, global co-head of M&A at UBS.

+Reporting by Pamela Barbaglia and Anirban Sen; additional reporting by Gwenaelle Barzic; Editing by Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.